"Why Are My Tomatoes..."?

 Fruit with black sunken areas on the blossom end are a sign of blossom-end rot.
-Although it looks like a disease, blossom-end rot is caused by a calcium deficiency, usually aggravated by drought or uneven watering, root damage and/or excess nitrogen.
+Although it looks like a disease, blossom-end rot is caused by a calcium deficiency — sometimes the soil is lacking calcium, but more often than not, there is plenty of calcium available, but the plant cannot take it up.
+This is usually aggravated by drought or uneven watering, root damage, and/or excess nitrogen.
 Fortunately, blossom-end rot will usually occur on just a small number of fruit, especially at the beginning of the harvest season.
-To prevent it, provide sufficent water to plants to keep soil moist throughout the growing season and apply a thick layer of straw mulch to help conserve soil moisture.
-You can also combat the problem with a ready-to-use spray called Rot-Stop, which is an all-natural formula for blossom-end rot.
-More information on blossom-end rot.
+To prevent it, maintain a frequent, regular watering schedule so plants do not dry out.
+Amend your soil with a calcium-based fertilizer, or try a ready-to-use spray called Tomato Rot-Stop, which is an all-natural formula for blossom-end rot.

 - Nighttime temperatures above 70 degrees F or below 50 degrees F